sustac/SearchCrawl/README.md

 Has only been tested on Ubuntu 18.04

-To start, just clone the repository and cd into the techcrawl directory where you have stored it.
+To start, just clone the repository and cd into the techcrawl/techcrawl/ directory where all of the files are located.
 Then chmod 755 prereq.sh and ./prereq.sh.
 Prereq.sh contains terminal commands to install the needed dependencies for the project to work.